ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 - In this model, we will see that each vertex will update its state based on both its current state as well as the incoming state.

-Here's the story of Kiki and Bouba again (recollected from introduction): "Kiki and Bouba are great friends but are quite different characters!
+Here's the story of Kiki and Bouba (recollected from introduction): "Kiki and Bouba are great friends but are quite different characters!
 It is fun when they meet because Kiki is highly excitable and Bouba prefers to be on the grumpy side!
 However, they get along with each other quite well!
 Would it not be interesting to visualize how their mood levels change as they interact?!"

 ```{image} assets/Ch2/Kiki-Bouba-friends-2.png
 :alt: Whoopsy!